ML4GW/aframe/README.md

 ### TODO: Move the below to corresponding documentation location / open up issues

-### Useful concepts and things to be aware of
-- Weights & Biases
-    - You can assign various attributes to your W&B logger
-        - `name`: name the run will be assigned
-        - `group`: group to which the run will be assigned.
-This is useful for runs that are part of the same experiment but execute in different scripts, e.g. a hyperparameter sweep or maybe separate train, inferenence, and evaluation scripts
-        - `tags`: comma separate list of tags to give your run.
-Makes it easy to filter in the dashboard e.g. for `autoencoder` runs
-        - `project`: the workspace consisting of multiple related experiments that your run is a part of, e.g. `aframe`
-        - `entity`: the group managing the experiments your run is associated, e.g. `ml4gw`.
-If left blank, the project and run will be associated with your personal account
 - Tuning
     - You don't need to specify the `temp_dir` when tuning remotely, this is just a consequence of `ray` trying to write to a root directory for temp files that breaks on LDG
     - If you're tuning remotely, your `storage_dir` should be a remote S3 bucket that all your workers can access.
 You'll need to specify an `AWS_ENDPOINT_URL` environment variable for those workers so they know where your bucket lives